paul-o-alto/CarND-Advanced-Lane-Lines/writeup-lane_finding.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+##Advanced Lane Finding Writeup (for vehicle detection and tracking writeup see writeup-tracking.md

 ---

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The goals / steps of this project were the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.